CAFAudit/audit-service/production-marathon/production-smoke-testing/README.md

-# Deployment for Smoke Testing
+# Smoke Testing

-This guide covers the deployment of Elasticsearch with the CAF Audit Web Service and CAF Audit Monkey for smoke testing.
-The CAF Audit Monkey is used to test the logging of audit events directly to Elastic and through the CAF Audit Web Service.
+This guide covers the deployment and usage of CAF Audit Monkey for smoke testing of production Elasticsearch CAF Audit Web Service via Docker.
+The CAF Audit Monkey is used to test the logging of audit events directly to Elasticsearch and through the CAF Audit Web Service.

-This folder contains the marathon environment and template files that are required to deploy Elasticsearch for smoke testing of the CAF Audit Web Service on Mesos/Marathon.

-## Elasticsearch Configuration

-### Marathon Template

-The `marathon-testing-elasticsearch.json.b` template file describes the marathon deployment information required for Elasticsearch.
-The template file uses property substitution to get values for configurable properties **required** for service deployment.
-These properties are configured in the marathon-testing environment file.

-### Marathon Environment

-The `marathon-testing.env` file supports configurable property settings necessary for Elasticsearch deployment.
-These include:

-- `CAF_TESTING_ELASTICSEARCH_HTTP_SERVICE_PORT`: This property configures the port that the Elasticsearch HTTP Service is configured to listen on.

-- `CAF_TESTING_ELASTICSEARCH_TRANSPORT_SERVICE_PORT`: This property configures the port that the Elasticsearch Transport Service is configured to listen on.

-- `CAF_ELASTIC_CLUSTER_NAME`: This configures the name of the Elasticsearch cluster. e.g. audit-smoketest-elasticsearch.

-Please note that Elasticsearch cannot be deployed unless all of the above properties are configured in the marathon environment file.

-## Elasticsearch Deployment

-In order to deploy Elasticsearch, issue the following command from the 'production-marathon/smoke-testing' directory:

-	source ./marathon-testing.env ; \
-		cat marathon-testing-elasticsearch.json.b \
-		| perl -pe 's/\$\{(\w+)\}/(exists $ENV{$1} && length $ENV{$1} > 0 ? $ENV{$1} : "NOT_SET_$1")/eg' \
-		| curl -H "Content-Type: application/json" -d @- http://localhost:8080/v2/groups/caf

 ## CAF Audit Web Service Deployment

-After Elasticsearch has started follow the [production-marathon/README.md](../README.md) for deployment of the CAF Audit Web Service and configure the `marathon.env` properties to match with the Elasticsearch deployed for smoke testing.
+If you have not already done so, follow the [production-marathon/README.md](../README.md) for deployment of the production CAF Audit Web Service prior to smoke testing.

 ## CAF Audit Monkey Usage